shereenamin86-stack/Medy-Articles/articles/Pharmacist_Guide_to_Combining_Lifestyle_Changes_with_GLP-1_Weight_Loss_Treatment.md

 ## Nutrition Strategies That Support GLP-1 Treatment

 **Prioritise protein**
 Protein helps you feel fuller for longer and protects your muscle mass as you lose weight.
+Eating adequate protein may also help to minimise hair shedding whilst losing weight.

+Foods that are high in protein often contain other important nutrients too.
+For example, meat is a good source of iron and dairy foods provide calcium.
+Eating enough protein can therefore support your overall health in many ways.

 A healthy adult generally needs around **0.75g of protein per kilogram of body weight each day**.
 This means someone weighing 60kg would aim for roughly 45g of protein, while a 75kg adult would need about 55g.
 Individual requirements may be higher for people who are older, recovering from surgery, or more physically active.

 Including a good source of protein at each meal makes a big difference.
 Options include chicken, fish, eggs, yoghurt, tofu, beans and lentils.
 Even on days when your appetite is low, choosing small, protein-rich snacks helps support your progress.

-Eating adequate protein may also help to minimise hair shedding whilst losing weight.

 **Build balanced, satisfying meals**
 A balanced plate includes a portion of protein, plenty of vegetables and a source of whole grains or fibre rich carbohydrates.
 This structure helps keep energy stable and prevents overeating later in the day.
 Some people on GLP-1s feel full very quickly.
 Smaller meals eaten more slowly can help when you struggle to finish a normal portion.